um-grex/grex-docs/content/english/specific-soft/jupyter-notebook.md

 There is a SyZyGy instance [umanitoba.syzygy.ca](https://umanitoba.syzygy.ca) that gives a free-for-all shared SyZyGy JupyterHub for UManitoba users.

-Most of the Alliance's (Compute Canada) HPC machines deployed [JupyterHub](https://docs.alliancecan.ca/wiki/JupyterHub/en) interfaces: Cedar, Beluga, Narval and Niagara.
+Most of the Alliance's  HPC machines deployed [JupyterHub](https://docs.alliancecan.ca/wiki/JupyterHub/en) interfaces: Cedar, Beluga, Narval and Niagara.
 These instances submit Jupyter notebooks as SLURM jobs directly from the JupyterHub interface.

 <!-- {{< treeview display="tree" />}} -->